Welcome to the Valley of the Merrimack

 The degrees of Scottish Rite Freemasonry build upon the firm foundations of symbolic Freemasonry, a worldwide brotherhood of men who are pledged to improve themselves and to help others.
 The core values of Scottish Rite are reverence for God, integrity, justice, toleration, devotion to country, and service to humanity.

-The Bodies of the Scottish Rite, sitting in the Valley of the Merrimack, State of Massachusetts, acknowledge and yield allegiance to the Supreme Council, 33º, Ancient Accepted Scottish Rite of Freemasonry for the Northern Masonic Jurisdiction of the United States of America whose Grand East is in Lexington, Massachusetts, and whose officers are:
+The Bodies of the Scottish Rite, sitting in the Valley of the Merrimack, Commonwealth of Massachusetts, acknowledge and yield allegiance to the Supreme Council, 33º, Ancient Accepted Scottish Rite of Freemasonry for the Northern Masonic Jurisdiction of the United States of America whose Grand East is in Lexington, Massachusetts, and whose officers are:

 David Alan Glattly